 Lab technicians custom make veneers out of the impression that they receive from the dentist.
 Because each patient has a different case, dental veneers differ in shape, size, and color.
 To create the smile of your dreams, we usually recommend eight veneers on the upper.
 Most patients want to show brighter teeth when they smile big; they do not want to show discolored teeth behind the canine teeth.

-There are three types of veneers.
-Regular veneers, non-prep or minimum prep veneers, and direct veneers.
+There are three types of veneers: Traditional veneers, no-prep or minimum prep veneers, and direct bonding veneers.
 You can read more about the three types of veneers.

 2 Replies to “Veneers are stain resistant and will last for decades”